Flavors: Vanilla, Chocolate, Berry, Mocha

 - NOW Sports Pea Protein – NOW Sports has the same protein content as Vega Sport, but is way cheaper.
 The downside is that the taste is a bit worse, but it’s still easily drinkable.
 See my NOW Sports review for the specifics.

-- PlantFusion – PlantFusion is my #1 overall vegan protein powder at the moment.
+- PlantFusion – PlantFusion is one of my top rated overall vegan protein powders at the moment.
 It’s taste is even better than Vega Sport, it mixes perfectly, and it’s even a bit cheaper.
 The one downside is that the protein content isn’t quite as high as Vega Sport, but it’s still above average.
 You can see my full thoughts about PlantFusion in my PlantFusion review.